Better Man (Little Big Town song): Background and release

-Taylor Swift (left) wrote "Better Man" for her 2012 album Red but left it out of the cut.
+Taylor Swift (left) wrote "Better Man" for her 2012 album Red but ultimately left it out.
 She offered the track to Little Big Town (right) in 2016 because of the group's vocal harmonies.

 Taylor Swift wrote "Better Man" intending to include it in her fourth studio album, Red (2012).
 She left it out of the final track listing because she wrote "too many songs [she] loved" during that time period, having to exclude some tracks out.
 According to her, she decided to include "All Too Well" in place of "Better Man".

-Although Swift did not record "Better Man" for Red, she always hoped that the song would materialize.
+Swift's original demo of "Better Man", recorded in 2012 for Red, leaked on October 12, 2021.
+One month before the release of Red (Taylor's Version).
+Though it didn't make the cut for Red when it was originally released, she always hoped that the song would materialize.
 One day, she thought of the country music group Little Big Town, and she believed their vocal harmonies suited the song; she and the group had been friends since her high-school days in Nashville, Tennessee.
 Swift sent an email to Little Big Town's Phillip Sweet informing him of the song, and he played it to the other members, who were fond of the lyrics, finding them powerful.

 The group originally kept Swift's identity anonymous when telling their label of the song, saying that it was offered to them by a "young girl from Nashville".
 It was only two weeks after "Better Man" was released that both the group and Swift confirmed that she was the songwriter.
-It was the first time Swift had pitched her song to other artists, and Little Big Town initially kept her identity anonymous for fears that it would influence their fans' perceptions of the track, and because Swift wanted "Better Man" to stand on its own merits as an artistic work.
+It was the first time Swift had pitched a song of hers to another artist, and Little Big Town initially kept her identity anonymous for fears that it would influence their fans' perceptions of the track, and because Swift wanted "Better Man" to stand on its own merits as an artistic work.
 "Better Man" was released for streaming and download on October 20, 2016, via Capitol Nashville, as the lead single from the group's album The Breaker (2017).